facebook twitter google youtube linkedin

 • Capacitance Sensors: Use electrical properties to detect moisture levels quickly and accurately.

-• Time-Domain Reflectometry (TDR) Sensors: Send electrical pulses through soil to determine water content based on signal reflection.
+• Time-Domain Reflectometry (TDR) Sensors send electrical pulses through soil.
+They measure water content by analyzing signal reflections.

 • Gypsum Blocks: Measure soil moisture by monitoring electrical resistance between electrodes embedded in the soil.

-These sensors can be integrated into IoT-based smart farming systems, transmitting data to cloud platforms for remote monitoring and automated irrigation control.
+Farmers can use these sensors in smart farming systems.
+They send data to cloud platforms for remote monitoring and automatic irrigation control.

 Applications of Soil Moisture Sensors